TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Evaluations and Results

 \subsubsection{Synthetic NLoS Measurements}

 The dataset employed in this work was collected using a handheld mobile phone, which was subject to undesired self-shadowing effects caused by the person carrying it.
 Since no additional clutter existed between the user and the TRPs in the measurement environment, we refer to it as a LoS dataset for generality.

-To assess the algorithm under controlled NLoS conditions and to regulate the proportion of LoS/NLoS occurrences, we synthetically modify portions of the LoS CIR dataset to emulate NLoS behavior.
-Specifically, this is achieved by randomly attenuating the signal power and shifting the indices of the dominant peaks within the LoS CIRs.
+Specifically, for a randomly selected subset of TRP measurements, we (i) apply a random attenuation factor to the CIR magnitude to reproduce the reduced received power typically observed under blockage, and (ii) introduce a random shift of the dominant CIR peak to emulate the timing distortion caused by multipath propagation.
 This way, we evaluate the performance of the CC TDoA and TDoA+Displacement losses in different LoS ratios denoted with $r_{\text{LoS}=\{25\%, 50\%,75\%, 100\%\}}$.
 For instance, $r_{\text{LoS}}=50\%$ means $50\%$ of the measurements during the whole trajectory on all TRPs are LoS, and the rest of the trajectory are synthetically behaved as NLoS by random attenuations and random peak shiftings.
 See Figure~\ref{fig:los_nlos_testbed}.